honeymelon-app/honeymelon/docs/guide/what-is-honeymelon.md

+---
+title: Honeymelon Overview
+description: Explore Honeymelon's goals, remux-first approach, and the scenarios it serves best.
+---

 # What is Honeymelon?

 Honeymelon is a professional media converter application designed exclusively for macOS Apple Silicon devices.
 It provides an intuitive drag-and-drop interface for converting media files using FFmpeg, with a remux-first philosophy that prioritizes lossless stream copying over re-encoding to preserve quality and maximize performance.